stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-4.md

 ![](/images/03_adknowva_theproblems_01.png)

-Each client request many amounts of advertisements to adKnowva. ad Knowva has a lack of managing profit system also has been difficult to control adding advertisements on each part of the devices.
+Each client request many amounts of advertisements to adKnowva.
+They has a lack of managing profit system also has been difficult to control adding advertisements on each part of the devices or applications.

 ![](/images/empty_150.png)